ShahroodRC/WRO2025-FE-ShahroodRC/README.md

-# Shahrood RC
+# ShahroodRC

 <table>
   <tr>
     <td width="50%" style="text-align: left; vertical-align: top;">
-      <p>This repository provides a detailed overview of the Shahrood RC team's robot developed for the 2025 World Robot Olympiad in the Future Engineers category.
+      <p>This repository provides a detailed overview of the ShahroodRC team's robot developed for the 2025 World Robot Olympiad in the Future Engineers category.
 The robot was conceptualized, designed, and built by a dedicated team of three students.</p>
     </td>
     <td width="50%" style="text-align: left;">
       <img src="pictures\shahrood_rc_logo.jpg" alt="LEGO EV3 Control Brick" width="100%">